TristanoSuriani/jadeval/README.md

 # Jadeval
-### Just A DEcision and VAlidation Library (and actually other things too)
+### It was Just A DEcision and VAlidation Library (but now it's much more than that)

 ## Introduction
-Jadeval is an open source library that allows to define business decisions, validations and workflows, through Java fluent APIs and own domain specific languages for maximum flexibility.
+Jadeval is lightweight open source library that allows to define fact based complex computational models as business decisions, validations and workflows (more is coming), through its own domain specific language for maximum flexibility.

 ## Main concepts
 ### Decisions